 We are a clinical-stage specialty pharmaceutical company focused on identifying, developing and commercializing innovative and differentiated topical drugs to address significant unmet needs in dermatology.
 Our lead drug candidate, A-101, is a proprietary high-concentration hydrogen peroxide topical solution that we are developing as a prescription treatment for seborrheic keratosis, or SK, a common non-malignant skin tumor.
 We have completed three Phase 2 clinical trials of A-101 in over 300 patients with SK.
 In these trials, following one or two applications of A-101, we observed clinically relevant and statistically significant improvements in clearing SK lesions on the face, trunk and extremities of the body.
 Clinically relevant means that the observed results suggest a potential meaningful medical benefit, and statistically significant means that there is a low statistical probability, typically less than 5%, that the observed results occurred by chance alone.
-We plan to commence three Phase 3 clinical trials of A-101 in patients with SK in the second half of 2015 and, if the results of these trials are favorable, to submit a New Drug Application, or NDA, for A-101 for the treatment of SK to the U.S. Food and Drug Administration, or FDA, in the first half of 2016.
+We plan to commence three Phase 3 clinical trials of A-101 in patients with SK in the second half of 2015 and, if the results of these trials are favorable, to submit a New Drug Application, or NDA, for A-101 for the treatment of SK to the U.S. Food and Drug Administration, or FDA, in the second half of 2016.
 We also intend to develop A-101 as a prescription treatment for common warts and A-102, a proprietary gel dosage form of hydrogen peroxide, as a prescription treatment for SK and common warts.
-In addition, we intend to in-license or acquire additional drug candidates for other dermatological conditions to build a fully integrated dermatology company.
+We recently in-licensed the exclusive, worldwide rights to inhibitors of the Janus kinase, or JAK, family of enzymes, for specified dermatological conditions.
+We plan to develop these JAK inhibitors as potential treatments for hair loss associated with an autoimmune skin disease known as alopecia areata, or AA, and potentially for other dermatological conditions.
+We intend to in-license or acquire additional drug candidates for other dermatological conditions to build a fully integrated dermatology company.